rvl-lab-utoronto/backwards-reachability/index.md

 ### The same, really?

 It is easy to miss the profundity of this statement.
-The fact that the dynamical laws of physics — with one small exception — seem to be [symmetrical with respect to time][]{:target="_blank"} is something that really surprised me when I first found out about it.
-It continues to surprise me to this day.
+The fact that the dynamical laws of physics — with one small exception — seem to be [symmetrical with respect to time][]{:target="_blank"} is something that really surprised me when I first found out about it,and frankly it continues to surprise me to this day.
 It's also important to remember that time is simply how we measure causality, and doesn't exist in any meaningful way *in and of itself*.

 [*Crazy*, I know.][]{:target="_blank"}

 [*Crazy*, I know.]: https://i.giphy.com/media/xT0xeJpnrWC4XWblEk/giphy-downsized-large.gif

-Anyways, given that backwards reachability analysis is essentially the same as forward reachability analysis, there is a lot of potential to leverage the backwards version in solving problems.
+Anyways, given that backwards reachability analysis is essentially the same as forward reachability analysis, there is a lot of potential to leverage the backwards version in solving problems regarding safety critical systems.

 ### If they're the same, what's the difference?